errikos/ml-makarona/project1/README.md

     [click](https://click.palletsprojects.com/en/7.x/)-based command line interface,
     which resides in `main.py`.
 Just run `python3 main.py --help` to get an overview of the accepted options.

+Both the above options require that you have the train and test datasets (train.csv and test.csv, respectivelly) in the same directory.
+The default value is `../data` (set in `main.py`) and may be overwritten via the `--data-path` command line option.